“Hello. How are you?”

 “In the arvo, when we pick up the kids.”

 “Is that what you pick them up in?
 An arvo?”

 “Nooooo!
 The afternoon!
 You know, I’ll see you in the afternoon.
 See you in the arvo.
 You don’t say that?”

-“This can’t be right,’ I mutter to Michael, “I just poured 3L of milk into this porridge.
-It can’t possibly all boil off in 20 minutes can it?
+“This can’t be right,’ I mutter to my husband, “I just poured 3L of milk into this porridge.
+It can’t possibly all boil off in twenty minutes, can it?
 Did I convert it wrong?”

 “Are you sure it says 3L?
-That looks like a gallon of milk?
+That container looks like a gallon of milk.
 How much rice and quinoa did you put in?”